Simo259k/DS-Fake-News-Project/Part 1/README.md

 - Do not have a file with the name "cleaned_file.csv" saved beforehand in your directory

 ## How to run
-- Run Part1_final.ipynb for applying cleaning and ntlk preprocessing on news_sample.csv and then the larger dataset, 950,000.csv.
+- Run Part1_final.ipynb, all code are in this file.